 - Czech Republic- Travellers to Czechia no longer need to show any proof of vaccination or negative COVID-19 test results as the Czech Republic has now done away with all COVID-19-related requirements for all arrivals.

-- Germany- Since 11 June 2022, Germany has lifted all its COVID-19 entry restrictions.
+- Germany- Germany has lifted all its COVID-19 entry restrictions.
 Travellers to Germany will again be permitted for all travel purposes without the need for proof of vaccination, proof of COVID-19 recovery or proof of testing.

-- Hungary- As of 7 March 2022, there are no longer any coronavirus-related travel restrictions in Hungary.
+- Hungary- There are no longer any coronavirus-related travel restrictions in Hungary.